nouxinf/ogfimg/README.md

 If you are done with making images it can stay on or you can just stop it by closing the command prompt.

+## NOTE
+We are not responsible for any server overloading or DOS attacks that are caused by this tool.
+We highly warn you to keep downloads small on OSM related tile servers as it can easialy overload them.
+OGF ones can take a little bit more but try to keep them below 2k tiles also (higher can be done but dont always do large amouts)

 ## Examples

 ![Oban, Scotland in openbusmap](/ex2.png)